 As much as bringing Internet connectivity could do for isolated communities in Canada, there are always other issues they face:

 Canada has more than 200 Indigenous communities not connected to an electricity grid (they rely on diesel to keep the power on).
-But under terms of an agreement between Ontario First Nations, the federal government and the province, 16 northern communities expect to be connected to the power grid as part of a $1.6-billion project expected to completed by 2023.
+But under terms of an agreement between Ontario First Nations, the federal government, and the province, 16 northern communities expect to be connected to the power grid as part of a $1.6-billion project expected to complete by 2023.